SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Abstract

 \section{Abstract}

-Circular Synthetic aperture sonars (CSAS) capture multiple observations of a scene to reconstruct high-resolution images.
+Circular synthetic aperture sonars (CSAS) capture multiple observations of a scene to reconstruct high-resolution images.
 We can characterize resolution by modeling CSAS imaging as the convolution between a scene's underlying point scattering distribution and a system-dependent point spread function (PSF).
-The PSF is a function of the transmitted waveform's bandwidth and determines a fixed degree of blurring on reconstructed imagery.
+The PSF is a function of the system bandwidth and determines a fixed degree of blurring on reconstructed imagery.
 In theory, deconvolution overcomes bandwidth limitations by reversing the PSF-induced blur and recovering the scene's scattering distribution.
 However, deconvolution is an ill-posed inverse problem and sensitive to noise.
-We propose a self-supervised pipeline (does not require training data) that leverages an implicit neural representation (INR) for deconvolving CSAS images.
+We propose an optimization method that leverages an implicit neural representation (INR) to deconvolve CSAS images.
 We highlight the performance of our SAS INR pipeline, which we call \textit{SINR}, by implementing and comparing to existing deconvolution methods.
 Additionally, prior SAS deconvolution methods assume a spatially-invariant PSF, which we demonstrate yields subpar performance in practice.
 We provide theory and methods to account for a spatially-varying CSAS PSF, and demonstrate that doing so enables SINR to achieve superior deconvolution performance on simulated and real acoustic SAS data.
-We provide \href{https://github.com/awreed/CSAS_Deconvolution_INR}{code}\footnote{Code URL: https://github.com/awreed/CSAS\_Deconvolution\_INR} to encourage reproducibility of research.
+We provide code \href{https://github.com/awreed/CSAS_Deconvolution_INR}{(click here)}\footnote{Code URL: https://github.com/awreed/CSAS\_Deconvolution\_INR} to encourage reproducibility of research.